elainellli/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* It is hard to control the timing and synchronize the light changing for the two colors.
+Also, the color change when losing or winning a round is not so obvious.

-\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\* In terms of audience interaction, as waving is hard to measure and map to the extent of making the light brighter, the light could only be determined by the volume of cheering.
+And for the effect, instead of making the light continuously grow brighter, a glow oscillation could create a greater mood.
+In that case, the lighting effect could be applied "globally" rather than for each specific group, to avoid the difficulty of determining which team's cheering and a weak light effect if the audience is scattered.

 ## Part C. Prototype the device